vize/supervisord/README.md

 PHP front-end for Supervisor daemon manager
 ========================================================================

-This library provides a PHP interface to control a running Supervisord server.
-You can connect via a TCP or UNIX socket connection.
+This library provides a basic PHP interface to connect to a running Supervisor server via a TCP or UNIX socket.

+Supervisor allows you to manage daemon processes, you can:
+-   Group Processes
+-   Start + Stop Processes & Process Groups
+-   Tail stdout and stderr
+-   Send stdin
+-   Read process logs

 The PHP API matches the Supervisor XMLRPC API as closely as possible and therefore is not the ideal PHP interface for process management.

 If you are looking for a cleaner PHP OOP interface see https://github.com/vize/Visor